 Digital Financial Services for Smallholder Farmers- What Data Can Financial Institutions Bank On?

 How can digital data relevant to smallholder farmer activity be used to unlock better access to finance?
 What types of digital data are most likely to help financial institutions assess and price the various risks smallholder farmers face (which include timely input/offtake, weather, market-price risk) and reduce the need to send loan officers across long distances to visit the farms?
 This paper goes through a simplified description of how credit scores are built, then looks at some of the types of data being collected by AgriFin Accelerate partners and discusses which are most likely to work well in credit scoring models.

 Supply Side Constraints to Rural Agent Network Viability in Zambia

 In Zambia, where the vast majority of the population lives in rural areas, penetration of financial inclusion is high, at 60%.
 But active use of digital financial services (DFS) in Zambia is only 35%.
 Multiple barriers contribute to the slow evolution of DFS in Zambia, including demand-side, supply-side, and ecosystem constraints.
 In April 2017, AFA-Zambia and UNCDF MM4P Zambia conducted a workshop in Lusaka to address these barriers, focusing principally on supply-side constraints.
-Learnings and insights from the workshop are synthesized in blog and a technical deck called, Tackling the Rural Agent Network Challenge: 10 Cases & Learnings.
-Blog, PowerPoint deck
+Learnings and insights from the workshop are synthesized here.
+See also: Tackling the Rural Agent Network Challenge: 10 Cases & Learnings.

 AFA Reverse Hackathon Taps Smallholder Innovation for Digital Solutions and Eco-System Change to Improve Farmer Capacity